with_site helper

 Connections

-The validator performs integration test of external systems.
+The validator performs integration tests of external systems.

-To avoid waiting for the site to connect for every test, the supervisor and its connection to the site is usually, maintained across test, unless a test specifically requests otherwise.
+To avoid waiting for the site to connect for every test, the supervisor and its connection to the site are usually maintained across tests, unless a test specifically requests otherwise.

 Only one site is expected to connect to the supervisor.
 The first site connecting will be the one that tests communicate with.